 Yes, physicians and other medical professionals frequently require a cover letter when they apply for a job, residency, or fellowship.
 In a cover letter, you can identify yourself, discuss why you’d be a good fit for the position, and include your pertinent education, training, and work history.

 It allows you to demonstrate your character, excitement, and how you might benefit the company.
 While your qualifications are the main focus of your resume, a cover letter provides a more in-depth and detailed view of who you are and what you can bring to the table.
+Therefore, possessing the right skills can be instrumental in making a solid impression.

 Consequently, a cover letter is a crucial tool for a doctor looking for employment and must be attached to every job application.